 Upon arrival, a dynamic five-screen orientation film provides the historical and cultural backdrop for a visit in the galleries, which showcase rare artifacts and life-sized depictions of traditional Seminole practices in 1890s Florida.
 In addition to the permanent galleries, our museum features temporary exhibit spaces that build on topics relevant to past and present Seminole life.

 Beyond the interior galleries visitors discover a mile-long boardwalk through a natural cypress dome.
-Half-way around the boardwalk you will reach the Ceremonial Grounds and Living Village, a modern take on the historic tourist camps of the early 20th century, wherein Seminole artisans create and sell the beadwork, basketry, wood carvings and patchwork for which they are world renowned.
+Half-way around the boardwalk you will reach the Ceremonial Grounds and Living Village, a modern take on the historic tourist camps of the early 20th century, wherein you may have the opportunity to meet Seminole artisans who create and sell the beadwork, basketry, wood carvings and patchwork for which they are world renowned.
 Visitors can gain a deeper understanding of Everglades flora and fauna through interpretive signage along the boardwalk.

 No visit to the museum would be complete without a stop in the Museum Store, located near the admissions desk.
 The Museum Store carries books, DVDs, clothing, and wonderful Seminole and other Native American hand-crafted items.